-Pollution incident: means an incident or set of circumstances during or as a consequence of which there is or is likely to be a leak, spill or other escape or deposit of a substance, as a result of which pollution has occurred, is occurring or is likely to occur.
+Pollution incident: means an incident or set of circumstances during or because of which there is or is likely to be a leak, spill or other escape or deposit of a substance, because of which pollution has occurred, is occurring or is likely to occur.
 It includes an incident or set of circumstances in which a substance has been placed or disposed of on premises, but it does not include an incident or set of circumstances involving only the emission of any noise (see the POEO Act 1997).